tonytvo/blog-generator/content/blog/poor-charlie-almanack/index.md

   - “**In social proof, it is not only action by others that misleads but also their inaction**.
 In the presence of doubt, inaction by others becomes social proof that inaction is the right course.”
   - “Social-Proof Tendency often interacts in a perverse way with Envy/Jealousy and Deprival-Superreaction Tendency.”
   - One of the most important skills you can foster is learning to ignore the examples of others when they are wrong
+  - “Another advantage of scale comes from psychology.
+The psychologists use the term ‘social proof.’
+We are all influenced—subconsciously and, to some extent, consciously—by what we see others do and approve.”

 - **Contrast-Misreaction Tendency**
   - “Because the nervous system of man does not naturally measure in absolute scientific units, it must instead rely on something simpler.
 The eyes have a solution that limits their programming needs: the contrast in what is seen is registered.
 And as in sight, so does it go, largely, in the other senses.
 Moreover, as perception goes, so goes cognition.
 What we see tends to be what we believe.
 The result is man’s Contrast-Misreaction Tendency.”